bitkarrot/khatru-payments/README.md

 A Lightning payment library for Nostr relays built with the khatru framework.
 This library provides a pluggable payment system that allows relay operators to require Lightning payments for access from users not in their Web of Trust (WoT).

+TODO: NOTE - Go back and test phoenixd on testnet3

 ## Features

 - **Multiple Payment Providers**: Support for ZBD and phoenixd backends